crafttheweb/thelastpickle/_posts/2015-10-23-cassandra-stress-and-graphs.md

 Once the patch from [CASSANDRA-7918](https://issues.apache.org/jira/browse/CASSANDRA-7918) hits trunk, or if you're willing to checkout [engima curry's cassandra fork](https://github.com/EnigmaCurry/cassandra/tree/7918-stress-graph) and build it yourself, to generate pretty graphs with cassandra-stress is as simple as…

     cassandra-stress write n=100000 -rate threads=10 -graph file=example-benchmark.html title=example revision=benchmark-0

     cassandra-stress mixed n=100000 -rate threads=10 -graph file=example-benchmark.html title=example revision=benchmark-0

 Now in the current directory you'll find an example-benchmark.html file.
 Opening this shows the pretty graphs with both write and read benchmarks for the "benchmark-0" revision.
-In the following images the benchmar was against a specific version of C* and so the revision is named just "cassandra-A" and the number of requests was increased to ten million.
+In the following graphs the benchmarch was against a specific version of C* and so the revision is named just "cassandra-A" and here the number of requests was increased to ten million.

 ![cassandra-2.0 in write mode](/images/stress-and-graphs-0.png)